dtcenter/METcalcpy/docs/Users_Guide/difficulty_index.rst

 to the threshold, and  :math:`P(x_{i,j}<thresh)` is the ensemble probability of being less than the threshold.
 The :math:`(\sigma/\bar{x})` expression is a measure of spread normalized by the mean, and it allows one to identify situations of truly significant uncertainty.
-Because the difficulty index is defined only for positive definite quantities such as significant wave height, division by zero is avoided. :math:`(\sigma/\bar{x})_{ref}` is a (scalar) reference value, for example the maximum value of :math:`(\sigma/\bar{x})` obtained over the last 5 days as a function of geographic region.
+Because the difficulty index is defined only for positive definite quantities such as wind speed or significant wave height, division by zero is avoided. :math:`(\sigma/\bar{x})_{ref}` is a (scalar) reference value, for example the maximum value of :math:`(\sigma/\bar{x})` obtained over the last 5 days as a function of geographic region.

 The first term in the outer brackets is large when the uncertainty in the current forecast is large relative to a reference.
 The second term is minimum when all the probability is either above or below the threshold, and maximum when the probability is evenly distributed about the threshold.
-So it penalizes the split case, where the ensemble members are close to evenly split on either side of the threshold.
-The A term outside the brackets is a weighting to account for heuristic forecast difficulty situations.
+Therefore, it penalizes the split case, where the ensemble members are close to evenly split on either side of the threshold.
+The *A* term outside the brackets is a weighting to account for heuristic forecast difficulty situations.
 Its values for winds are given below.

 | A = 0 if :math:`\bar{x}` is above 50kt
 | A = 0 if :math:`\bar{x}` is below 5kt